Asendia

-Asendia Management SAS is an international cross-border delivery service catering to e-commerce and mail.
-Established in 2012 as a joint venture between French La Poste and Swiss Post, the company operates globally under the brand "Asendia," with 32 locations across four continents.
-Specializing in comprehensive international e-commerce and mail logistics, Asendia manages delivery, customs, fulfillment, and returns.
+Asendia Management SAS is a cross-border delivery company for e-commerce and mail.
+It was established in 2012 as a joint venture between French La Poste and Swiss Post, with 32 locations across four continents.

+History

+Asendia became majority shareholder of ESW (formerly eShopWorld) in 2017 and acquired full ownership of the company in 2021, buying the remaining stake from its founder, Thomas Kelly, who continued as ESW's chief executive.
+ESW, a Dublin-based e-commerce logistics provider, continued to operate as a standalone entity under its existing management.

-In 2021, Asendia acquired full ownership of esw. (formerly eShopWorld) and holds investments in Anchanto, a prominent player in e-commerce technology in Asia.
-The company maintains a presence in Europe, Oceania, Asia, and North America through its network of 32 offices spanning 16 countries, including Australia, Austria, Belgium, China, Denmark, France, Germany, Italy, the Netherlands, Norway, Singapore, Spain, Sweden, Switzerland, the United Kingdom, and the United States of America.
+The company maintains a presence in Europe, Oceania, Asia, and North America through its network of 32 offices across 16 countries, including Australia, Austria, Belgium, China, Denmark, France, Germany, Italy, the Netherlands, Norway, Singapore, Spain, Sweden, Switzerland, the United Kingdom, and the United States of America.